-- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Large population and low drug consumption is providing considerable scope for expansion. - Investment in capacity and product portfolio expansion to meet new demands.
+- Domestic market competition is minimal, with major foreign company representation virtually non-existent. - Government push for self sufficiency in medicine production. - Large population and low drug consumption is providing considerable scope for expansion. - Investment in capacity and product portfolio expansion to meet new demands.

-- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential. - Rampant inflation and currency fluctuations are hampering the company's ability to pay for API imports.
+- Unstable trade relationship with the West will potentially have a negative impact on the company's growth potential. - Underdevelopment of the country's healthcare system is continuing to threaten domestic market potential. - Rampant inflation and currency fluctuations are hampering the company's ability to pay for active pharmaceutical ingredient imports.

-Pars Darou was originally established as Bayer Pharma Iran in 1962, the first subsidiary of a multinational pharmaceutical company in Iran.
-The company was renamed Pars Darou in 1981.
-Since 1995, the company has been listed on the TSE, with more than
+Company Overview Pars Darou was originally established as Bayer Pharma Iran in 1962, the first subsidiary of a multinational pharmaceutical company in Iran.
+The company was renamed Pars

-14,000 shareholders.
+Darou in 1981.
+Since 1995, the company has been listed on the Tehran Stock Exchange, with more than 14,000 shareholders.
 Currently, the company employs about 200 staff.
 In July 2012, the company was awarded ISO10004: 2010 certification.